Creating and Running a Slim Project in ServBay

 19

-Create a Migration File: Use the Phinx command to generate a migration file.
+- Create Migration File: Use Phinx to create a new migration file.bashThis will create a new PHP file under

 1